 Cooking at home is one of the best steps you can take to get yourself to eat healthier “real” food.

 The Mediterranean diet conjures images of long, time consuming, home cooked meals… and who has time for that?
-I don’t, but did you know that there are plenty of Greek-Mediterranean recipes that are not only quick and easy to make, but they taste even better the next day?
+I don’t, but did you know that there are plenty of Mediterranean recipes that are not only quick and easy to make, but they taste even better the next day?

 With these 3 ingredients you can make the super healthy Greek vegetable one-pot dishes known as lathera which means “made with olive oil”.
-These dishes are made with a combination of vegetables, herbs, tomatoes and olive oil.
+These dishes traditionally are made with a combination of seasonal vegetables, herbs, tomatoes and olive oil.
 They are delicious, healthy, full of antioxidants, low calorie and one serving which is a medium plate can provide you with 3 servings of vegetables.
 And the best part: active preparation time is only 10 minutes and they cook for 30-40 minutes.
-Click here for 3 easy and healthy lathera recipes.
+Using frozen is OK when you don’t have access to fresh vegetables.
+Click here for healthy lathera recipes.
 These dishes last 2-3 days and we eat them with a piece of feta cheese and a slice of whole wheat bread.

 Basically you take some vegetables, sauté them, add some eggs and maybe some cheese, wrap them in phyllo dough and bake them.
 These are ideal for the busy cook because the active preparation time is less than 30 minutes, they last for days, and they freeze wonderfully.